 It's no secret a CV doesn't really say anything about a person.
 So we decided to skip that step.
 Instead, we use short skills tests to find the best candidates without skimming through piles of paper.

 A remote work environment doesn't suit everyone.
 Therefore, we interview prospective candidates and offer the top prospects a paid test drive.
 This gives potential team members the chance to show off their skills and collaborate with our team.
-It also lets us see how self-motivated the person is and how well they communicate in a remote setting.

 - Automated skill screening